 The AMLO licensing regime for virtual asset trading platform operators trading virtual assets that are not securities commenced on 1st June 2023.
-From 1st June 2023, any unlicensed virtual asset trading platform trading non-security virtual assets and carrying on business in Hong Kong or actively marketing its services to Hong Kong investors will breach the licensing requirements under the AMLO licensing regime, unless the AMLO's transitional arrangements apply.
+From 1 June 2023, any unlicensed virtual asset trading platform trading non-security virtual assets and carrying on business in Hong Kong or actively marketing its services to Hong Kong investors breached the licensing requirements under the AMLO licensing regime, unless the AMLO's transitional arrangements applied to it.

-The AMLO's transitional arrangements allow virtual asset trading platforms trading non-security tokens which operated and had a meaningful and substantial presence in Hong Kong before 1st June 2023 to continue to operate in Hong Kong without a licence until 31st May 2024.
-When considering whether a VA trading platform has a "meaningful and substantial presence in Hong Kong", the SFC will consider, among others, whether it is incorporated in Hong Kong, whether it has a physical office in Hong Kong; whether its central management and control and key personnel are based in Hong Kong; and whether the trading platform is live with a considerable number of clients and volume of trading activities in Hong Kong.
+The AMLO's transitional arrangements allowed virtual asset trading platforms trading non-security tokens which operated and had a meaningful and substantial presence in Hong Kong before 1 June 2023 to continue to operate in Hong Kong without a licence until 31 May 2024.

-Operators of pre-existing trading platforms which apply online for a licence under the AMLO between 1st June 2023 and 29th February 2024 will also be deemed to be licensed from 1st June 2024 until the earlier of the approval, withdrawal or refusal of their licence application.
+Operators of pre-existing trading platforms which applied online for a licence under the AMLO between 1 June 2023 and 29 February 2024 were also be deemed to be licensed from 1 June 2024 until the earlier of the approval, withdrawal or refusal of their licence application.